decentralizedthoughts/decentralizedthoughts.github.io/start-here.markdown

 1. The [Reliable Broadcast](https://decentralizedthoughts.github.io/2020-09-19-living-with-asynchrony-brachas-reliable-broadcast/) protocol.
 2. The [Reliable Gather](https://decentralizedthoughts.github.io/2021-03-26-living-with-asynchrony-the-gather-protocol/) is a multi-leader generalization of reliable broadcast.
-3. We discusses how to measure [round complexity in asynchrony](https://decentralizedthoughts.github.io/2021-09-29-the-round-complexity-of-reliable-broadcast/) and also improved round complexity for reliable broadcast.
+3. We discuss how to measure [round complexity in asynchrony](https://decentralizedthoughts.github.io/2021-09-29-the-round-complexity-of-reliable-broadcast/) and also improved round complexity for reliable broadcast.

 Series on Asynchronous Agreement: